 When you apply a premium to an investment fund, we allocate units to your policy.
-We determine the number of units to allocate to your policy by dividing the net amount of the premium by the appropriate unit value of the investment fund.
-For more information, please see How we value investment fund units.
+We determine the number of units to allocate to your policy by dividing the amount of the premium you have allocated to the investment fund, by the appropriate unit value of the investment fund.
+For more information, see How we value investment fund units.